chwoong/eecs498-007/README.md

 # EECS 498-007 / 598-005 Deep Learning for Computer Vision

-These are the completed assignment for [EECS 498-007 / 598-005 Deep Learning for Computer Vision ](https://web.eecs.umich.edu/~justincj/teaching/eecs498/FA2020/)
+These are the completed assignments for [EECS 498-007 / 598-005 Deep Learning for Computer Vision ](https://web.eecs.umich.edu/~justincj/teaching/eecs498/FA2020/)

 And [video lectures](https://www.youtube.com/watch?v=dJYGatp4SvA&list=PL5-TkQAfAZFbzxjBHtzdVCWE0Zbhomg7r) is open to YouTube for free.